101 NYC Engagement Photo Locations

 14. Bethesda Fountain

 The picturesque Bethesda Fountain is one of the most photographed sites in Central Park.
-The fountain, which was donated by William Conway, was erected in 1859 and has been the site of countless weddings and a favorite backdrop for television and film directors.
+The fountain, donated by William Conway, was erected in 1859 and has been the site of countless weddings and a favorite backdrop for television and film directors.

 15. Trefoil Arch